tmtsoftware/csw-prototype/examples/README.md

-Log Service
+Examples
 ===========

-The Log Service currently consists only of config files and optional, external applications (Logstash, Elasticsearch, Kibana) to view and process the log information.

-The standard logging framework used here is `slf4j` and `logback`.
-For packages that require `log4j` (like OPC UA), there is a bridge: `log4j-over-slf4j` that can be used instead of the log4j dependency.
+This directory contains some example code:

+* assemblyExample - an example assembly that sends messages to the example HCD

+* hcdExample - an example HCD that generates position events along with an event subscriber that logs them (for testing)

+The conf directory contains some logstash config files to demonstrate logging to LogStash, ElasticSearch and Kibana.

 Configuring Logging
 -------------------

-Applications that wish to log can add this project as a dependency, so that the logback.xml config file will be found.
-This configures logging to go to the console and, if the system property "application-name" is defined, to ${application-name}.log in the current directory.
+Applications that wish to log should add the csw log project as a dependency, so that the logback.xml config file will be found.
+This configures logging to go to the console and, if the system property "application-name" is defined, to ${application-name}.log in the directory the application was started in.

 Running Logstash, Elasticsearch and the Kibana Web UI
 -----------------------------------------------------

-Template config files for running Logstash on client and server machines are provided (and need to be edited for the local environment).
+Template config files for running Logstash on client and server machines are provided (and need to be edited for the local environment, to correct the path names to the log files).
 This is the basic setup, as described in "The Logstash Book":

 ![Logstash setup](http://michael.bouvy.net/blog/wp-content/uploads/2013/11/logstach-archi1.png)